 Moneib asserted in the meeting Egypt’s keenness on enhancing “strategic relations” between the two countries.

-However, he expressed “discomfort towards American reluctance with supporting Egypt with its war on terrorism”.
+However, he expressed “discomfort towards American reluctance with supporting Egypt with its war on terrorism”.take our poll - story continues below

 The minister’s assistant highlighted the strong relation between different terrorist organisations in the region which embrace same ideas and radical ideology and cooperate in operations.